jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: I mean, if you have them all of your life and they help you, who cares?

-Q: The fact that when you go to a doctor's office, they care.
-Because if you pick them up, you're in trouble. [unintelligible]
+Q: The fact that when you go to a doctor's office, they didn't care.
+Because if you pick them up, you're in trouble, because they're going to get-

 A: That is a fiction.
 It's a myth.
 Show me any documentation that proves that you can pick it up off of a toilet or anywhere.

-Q: No, no, what I'm saying is if you go to a regular doctor and they test you, and you are diagnosed that they will treat you with a [unintelligible] or with one of [unintelligible].
+Q: No, no, what I'm saying is if you go to a regular doctor and they test you, and you are diagnosed, that they will treat you with a [unintelligible] or with one of the antifungals.

 A: Right, well, they'll give it to you to take.